emann615/LetsDefendAlerts/SOC 165 Possible SQL Injection Payload Detected.md

 </br>
 </br>

-Based on the investigation so far, I know the source IP address is from the internet and the destination Ip address if from the internal network.
-Therefore the direction of traffic is **Internet -> Company Network**.
+Based on the investigation so far, I know the source IP address is from the internet and the destination IP address is from the internal network.
+Therefore, the direction of traffic is **Internet -> Company Network**.

 ## Check Whether the Attack Was Successful